-Andrés Soto is Costa Rican composer and orchestrator who has written music for 5 feature films, over 25 shorts, 5 documentaries, and 1 video game, in addition to several concert works that have been performed by orchestras around the world.
-The National Symphony of Costa Rica has commissioned him large scales works in 3 occassions, as well as the Heredia Symphony Orchestra and the Symphony Orchestra of the Universidad de Costa Rica.
-He made his Carnegie Hall compositional debut in 2015 with the premiere of "Swashbuckler."
+Andrés Soto is a Costa Rican composer and orchestrator based in Los Angeles.
+Andrés has written music for 7 feature films, over 25 shorts, 5 documentaries, several trailers and 2 video games, in addition to several concert works that have been performed by orchestras around the world.
+The National Symphony of Costa Rica has commissioned large-scale works on 3 occasions, as well as the Heredia Symphony Orchestra and the Symphony Orchestra of the Universidad de Costa Rica.
+He made his Carnegie Hall compositional debut in 2015 with the premiere of ""Swashbuckler.""
 In 2019 he received an honorable mention in the National Prize in Composition for his work “Amalgama”, for chamber orchestra.
-Recent feature film credits include “¡He Matado a mi Marido!”, “Buscando a Marcos Ramírez” and “Nowhere”.

-As an arranger and orchestrator he has collaborated with two-time Latin Grammy winner Edín Solís, songwriter Max Vernon in two musicals, violinist Jane Hunt in music that has been featured at the US OPEN opening ceremonies at Arthur Ashe Stadium in NY and in Australia's Channel Seven broadcasts of the Australian Masters, among others.
+In 2022 he’s releasing an album of piano music performed by 12 young pianists from Costa Rica, a cello sonata recorded in NYC, and a video game score, among other things.
+As an arranger and orchestrator he has collaborated with the rock band “The Struts”, composer Daniel Rojas, Latin Grammy winners Edín Solís and Paul Rubinstein, among others.
+His music has been featured at the US OPEN opening ceremonies at Arthur Ashe Stadium in NY and in Australia's Channel Seven broadcasts of the Australian Masters, among others.

 Bailongo (Danzas de Pasión y Desdén)